jdjaxon/linux_cac/README.md

   (https://bugzilla.mozilla.org/show_bug.cgi?id=1734371) that prevents Firefox from being able to read the certificates.
 One solution could be to uninstall Firefox from snap and reinstall it via `apt`.
-This current version of the script will attempt to do this reinstallation for you.
+This current version of the script will attempt to do the reinstallation for you.

 - Recent DoD certificates do not work with Cackey and will cause errors like `ERR_SSL_CLIENT_AUTH_NO_COMMON_ALGORITHMS`.
 You can simply rerun the script